lxl-max/image-segmentation/docs/index.md

 ### 3. Contour Detection

-> First detect “edges” where the image intensity changes quickly, then connect these edges into contours.

-Often built on edge detectors (like Canny) plus contour finding.

-**Strengths**
+A contour is a continuous, ordered, and connected sequence of boundary pixels.
+Contour detection is based on edge detection.
+But if we use edge detection, we need to convert the image into binary image so that the detection results directly correspond to the boundary.
+After operating edge tection, we connect boundary pixels to get contours.

+#### Pros

-- Focuses on **object boundaries**
+1. Focuses on **object boundaries**
-- Useful when you care about shapes more than internal features of the sample
+2. Useful when you care about shapes more than internal features of the sample

-**Weaknesses**
+#### Cons

-- Very sensitive to noise
+1. Very sensitive to noise
-- Unable to process complex images, may produce many small or broken contours
+2. Unable to process complex images, may produce many small or broken contours

 ---